Perhaps it’s my midwestern roots preferring the understated over the maximalist.

 Smell: Taking Straight Pixie Sticks To The Dome Son

-My budtender at Oregrown kindly opened the jar then gave us a brief fan full of the heavenly fart of the gods that was the candy-sweet aroma emminating from these nugs that are the divine marriage of the juicy Black Cherry Punch and candy king in Tropicana Cookies.
+My budtender at Oregrown kindly opened the jar, then gave us a brief fan full of the heavenly fart of the gods—the candy-sweet aroma emanating from these nugs, the divine marriage of the juicy Black Cherry Punch and candy king in Tropicana Cookies.

 This pairing was an “arrangement of the divine” on the same elite scale as whoever learned to combine peanut butter and chocolate or pie and cheese.

-If reading about this sexy little specimen is turning you on, though, and you want to take things to the next level, please, continue on as things only heat up from here.
+If reading about this sexy little specimen is turning you on, though, and you want to take things to the next level, please continue, as things only heat up from here.

 What I’m trying to say here is this shit literally smells like candy, yo!

-Obviously not condoning anyone under age to smoke, but as a child of the ’80s, these powdered fruit-flavored sugar candies are immediately brought to the forefront of my memory when I smell this beautiful Super Boof.
+Obviously, not condoning anyone under age smoking, but as a child of the ’80s, these powdered, fruit-flavored sugar candies are immediately brought to mind when I smell this beautiful Super Boof.

 Bravo Blockhead Budz, Bravo.